-As compared to India the progress of agricultural regulated markets in Maharashtra did not observe much satisfactory.
-There were 223 regulated markets in 1977, which raised to 244 in 1988 and further increased to 255 in 2000, which indicated 9.42% increased numbers of markets during 1977 to 88 and 4.51% increased during 1988-2000.
+There were 223 regulated markets in 1977, which rose to 244 in 1988 and further increased to 255 in 2000, which indicated 9.42 percent increased numbers of markets during 1977 to 88 and 4.51 percent increased during 1988-2000.

-Moreover, the districtwise the position of agricultural regulated markets is given in Table No. 2.7, which indicated that there were higher number of regulated markets in the districts of Nanded, Akola, Amaravati and Yeotmal, ranged from 13 to 15.
-The number of agricultural regulated market in Nashik, Jalgaon, Ahmednagar, Pune, Parbhani, Buldhana and Solapur district was in between 10 to 12.
+Moreover, the districtwise the position of agricultural regulated markets is given in Table 2.6, which indicated that there were higher number of regulated markets in the district of Nanded, Akola, Amaravati and Yeotmal range from 13 to 15.
+The number of agricultural regulated market.
+In Nashik, Jalgaon, Ahmednagar, Pune, Parbhani, Buldhana and Solapur district was in between 10 to 12.
 The number of agricultural regulated markets in Raigad, Dhule, Satara, Aurangabad, Beed, Latur, Bhandara and Nagpur district was in between 7 to 9.
-The number of agricultural regulated markets in Thane, Sangli, Kolhapur, Wardha and Osmanabad was in between 4 to 6.
-The number of agricultural regulated markets in Mumbai, Gadchiroli, Ratnagiri and other district is less than 4.
+The number of the agricultural regulated markets in Thane, Sangli, Kolhapur, Wardha and Osmanabad was in between 4 to 6.The number of agricultural regulated markets in Mumbai, Gadchiroli, Ratnagiri and other district was less than 4.